 How to Create a Business Plan?

-If you have never tried before, creating a business plan may look a bit complicated at the beginning.
+If you have never tried it before, creating a business plan may look a bit complicated at the beginning.
 However, there are some basic steps that make it easier to write.
-Here below the steps to write a business plan.
+Here below the steps to writing a business plan.

 1. Executive Summary

-As the name suggests, the executive summary is a short summary section which explains what your business does, where your business currently stands, what is the plan for the near future and how you will proceed.
+As the name suggests, the executive summary is a short summary section that explains what your business does, where your business currently stands, what is the plan for the near future, and how you will proceed.

 The executive summary section can be organized as follows;